|Daniel Allen (#47353628)|

 TRANSFERS, CORRECTIONS, FAMILY LINKS:

-Please be aware that, while I am happy to post obituaries, I will remove the names of individuals that are still living beforehand.
+Please be aware that, while I am happy to post obituaries, I may remove the names of individuals that are still living before posting the obituary.

 It was be so amazing if I could find anything at all that you don't already have.
 I will definitely keep you posted as developments turn up (crossing my fingers!)

 There is a lady at the Library who is extraordinary with genealogy... next time I head to the library I will see what she might find.